Invariant trilinear forms for SL(3,R)

 \markright{TRILINEAR FORMS SL(3)}

 {\bf Abstract:} We give a detailed analysis of the orbit structure of the third power of the flag variety attached to $\SL_3(\R)$.
 It turns out that 36 generalized Schubert cells split into 70 orbits plus one continuous family of orbits.
-On the latter, we construct invariant distributions and thus give an instance of the existence of infinitely many linearly independent triple products of induced representations.